ChangePlusPlusVandy/Change-Coding-Style-Guide/README.md

   - Outline of application features
   - Names/contacts of contributors
   - Update history (if relevant)

+## Naming Conventions
+- Constants should be fully capitalized
+- All other portions of code should be in camel case
+- Keep names/identifiers concise but detailed
+- Many languages have specific naming conventions - look [here](https://en.wikipedia.org/wiki/Naming_convention_(programming)) for some ideas

 ## Commenting
 - Avoid over or under commenting - the goal is to clearly explain what your code does with the least amount of text!